List of Philippine typhoons

-Typhoons usually move east to west across the country, heading north or west as they go.
-Storms most frequently make landfall on the islands of Eastern Visayas, Bicol region, and northern Luzon, whereas the southern island and region of Mindanao is largely free of typhoons.
+Typhoons typically make an east-to-west route in the country, heading north or west due to the Coriolis effect.
+As a result, landfalls occur in the regions of the country that face the Pacific Ocean, especially Eastern Visayas, Bicol Region, and northern Luzon, whereas Mindanao is largely free of typhoons.
 Climate change is likely to worsen the situation, with extreme weather events including typhoons posing various risks and threats to the Philippines.